 - Non-Slip Cutting Board.
 My go-to cutting board.

 - Sharp Chef’s Knife.
-A sharp chef’s knife makes chopping ingredients a breeze.
+Whether you have small beets or large beets, a sharp chef’s knife makes chopping a breeze.

 Roasted beets for one and all!